Choosing a Linux Distro: Mobile Edition

 Backed by: community

-Release cycle: Semi-rolling (edge) and Fixed (releases every 6 months)
+Release cycle: semi-rolling (edge) and fixed (releases every 6 months)

-Support: Versioned releases supported until 1 month after next release
+Support: versioned releases supported until 1 month after next release

 Homepage: https://postmarketos.org